ejaz0/ejaz0/README.md

 # Hi, I’m Elvis

-I’m a passionate developer who thrives on building robust, scalable, and efficient backend systems.
-While I enjoy exploring different areas of development, I’m especially drawn to the backend side — designing APIs, working with databases, and optimizing server-side logic.
-I love learning new technologies and solving real-world problems through clean and maintainable code.
+I'm a backend-leaning developer from Sweden with a Bachelor's degree in Software Engineering.
+I'm passionate about writing clean, efficient code and building systems that are reliable and easy to maintain.

+While I'm still early in my career, I’ve spent a lot of time learning by doing , building projects, exploring different parts of the stack, and focusing especially on how things work behind the scenes.
+I enjoy working with APIs, databases, and backend logic, and I’m always looking to improve and pick up new tools.

 ---

-## 🧠 Tech Stack
+## Tech Stack
 <p>
   <img src="https://img.shields.io/badge/JavaScript-F7DF1E?style=flat&logo=javascript&logoColor=black" alt="JavaScript">
   <img src="https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white" alt="Python">